 CCB1, chaired by the ITER Principal Deputy Director-General (PDDG) Norbert Holtkamp, examines changes having major impact on the project (level 0 or 1 changes).
-CCB2, chaired by the DDG of the ITER Office for Central Integration and Engineering Eisuke Tada, examines level 2 changes.
+CCB2, chaired by the Deputy Director-General of the ITER Office for Central Integration & Engineering, Eisuke Tada, examines level 2 changes.
 Following examination by the Boards, PCRs are either accepted for study, endorsed for inclusion in the Baseline, or rejected.
-For level 0 changes - those with greatest impact — further approval by the ITER Council is required following endorsement by CCB1.
+For level 0 changes—those with greatest impact—further approval by the ITER Council is required following endorsement by CCB1.

 "The aim of the Configuration Control Boards is to decide if the proposed change is desirable, and to make sure that its impact on other systems and on transverse areas such as cost, schedule, risk or safety has been properly assessed and is acceptable," explains Martin.
 "Since 2005, we've had 240 PCRs.
 Each time, the initiator of the PCR must provide evidence that all repercussions have been thoroughly examined."